 Detailed Description

-The overall goal of the larger 3-aim study is to develop and pilot test a training intervention to increase mental health providers' use of gender-affirming practices with gender minority youth (GMY; children, adolescents, and young adults whose gender is different from their birth-assigned sex).
+The overall goal of the larger 3-aim study is to develop and pilot test a training intervention to increase mental health providers' use of evidence-based practices with youth patients.
 The Boston College Institutional Review Board (IRB) approved protocol #21.247.01-15.
-Aim 1 involved designing the training intervention through an extensive literature review and community-engaged methods that centered on collaborations with providers, GMY, and caregivers.
+Aim 1 involved designing the training intervention through an extensive literature review and community-engaged methods that centered on collaborations with providers, youth patients, and parents.
 Aim 2 (in progress) entails refining the training intervention via human centered design methods.
 Aim 3 (registered here) of the study is an open trial pilot study at a multi-clinic mental health agency, aimed at examining the feasibility and acceptability of conducting a future randomized controlled trial (RCT).
-Effectiveness and implementation data from both providers (n=49) and clients (i.e., GMY and their caregivers; n=50 GMY and n=30 caregivers) will be collected and analyzed.
-Primary outcomes are measured at the provider-level and secondary outcomes are measured at the patient-level (i.e., GMY and their caregivers).
+Effectiveness and implementation data from both providers (n=49) and patients (i.e., youth and their parents; n=50 GMY and n=30 caregivers) will be collected and analyzed.
+Primary outcomes are measured at the provider-level and secondary outcomes are measured at the patient-level (i.e., patients and their parents).

 Study Type